cartigli/vault/xsorted()/II Python/IV ML/IV Cost & Design/V Gradient Descent.md

 				$x_{1} = 7 - (0.01 * 47)$
 				$x_{1} = 7 - 0.47$
 				$x_{1} = 6.53$
-		we choose the learning rate for each case*
+		We choose the learning rate for each case*
-				*the model would then run the x of 6.53 back through the function, generate a new loss and find the new updates for the weights / biases this process repeats until the rate of learning plateaus or minimizes eventually, the values will stop decreasing , which is the minimum cost the derivative = the slope of a function , so when the derivative of our loss function is no longer getting lower , we know the cost is at a minimum.
+				*The model would then run the x of 6.53 back through the function, generate a new loss and find the new updates for the weights / biases
+					This process repeats until the rate of learning plateaus or minimizes eventually, the values will stop decreasing , which is the minimum cost The derivative = the slope of a function , so when the derivative of our loss function is no longer getting lower , we know the cost is at a minimum.
 Ideally and theoretically, we want a cost of 0 which means the function is completely optimized.
 This is a fallacy, unfortunately.
 We only go until we can go no further.
 									Something daunting that is not important at this stage is local minimum ; when the derivative is looking for minimum too aggressively, it can get stuck in a place where the cost function dips, a local minimum, rather than the global minimum.
 The model will stop learning as the optimization function and derivative adjustments of weights and biases are designed to direct the model **down** the cost gradient.
 Another non-trivial component to fix with convoluted calculus, but we will persist.
 -
 	This adjustment of the weights & biases in respect to their partial derivatives is the backend behind the visualization of a hiker on a mountain or a ball on a plane ; the derivative finds the slope and points us to to a lower cost ; we know at any given moment which direction is down but we only ever know know this for the exact position we're currently in ; we are blind and the Cost Gradient is our only walking pole.
 At any given moment , when we calculate the partial derivatives of the weights and biases , we determine the optimal position , or value that would achieve the lowest cost function , **for the given input**.
 The moment we change this input variable , the cost function is completely different and could have polarizing values to the last change we made.